-We have started to include elections and cabinets before 1945.
+We also include elections and cabinets before 1945.
 We record information after 1900 or after the last democratic transition (Boix ea.
 2013).
-As of today, these observations are experimental and may be incomplete.
+As of today, these observations are experimental and may need revision.

 We include parties winning more than 1.0% vote share in elections we cover

 We avoid including minor parties or candidates that win a seat only in one election due to low threshold requirements.

 Mergers and party splits are only added as a new party if the (largest) predecessor party won less than 75% of the combined vote of all preceding parties in the last election.
-Otherwise the largest party is just renamed.
+Otherwise the largest party is just renamed (cf. Döring 2016, 539).

 Party names are sentence case if no national (language) convention requires title case.

 Party names and delimiters · recoding to be finished

-Year added to smaller party name if identical names exist in a country (eg. SZ-92; Green Party -- 1992; Strana zelených – 1992)
+Year added to smaller party name if identical names exist in a country (eg. SVK SZ-92).

 We provide aggregated party positions in four major dimensions.
 These positions are time-invariant unweighted mean values of information from party expert surveys on a 0 to 10 scale.
 All expert surveys are linked with ids from the party table and original values are rescaled before calculating the mean.